TaitoUnited/taito-templates/infrastructure/gcp/README.md

 * Just retry a few times to see if that resolves the issue.
 * Reinstall all Helm releases:
   1. Set `helm_enabled = false` in `main.tf`
-  2. Run `taito zone apply`, and retry until it succeeds.
+  2. Run `taito terraform apply -target=module.kubernetes`, and retry until it succeeds.
   3. Delete rest of the cert-manager [manually](https://github.com/jetstack/cert-manager/issues/2273#issuecomment-564525232) in case something extra is still lying around.
   4. Set `helm_enabled = true` in `main.tf`
-  5. Run `taito zone apply`, and retry until succeeds.
+  5. Run `taito terraform apply -target=module.kubernetes`, and retry until succeeds.

 Misc Terraform problems: